Canadiens top Flyers to avoid elimination | Sports-Games

 Canadiens top Flyers to avoid elimination

 Nick Suzuki notched the game-winning goal, Montreal finally solved hot Philadelphia goalie Carter Hart, and the Canadiens staved off first-round elimination Wednesday night with a 5-3 win over the top-seed Flyers in Toronto.
 Montreal's Game 5 win tightened the best-of-seven series at 3-2.
-The No. 8 seed Canadiens will be the home side Friday in Game 6, which means they will have last change and attempt to even the series and force a deciding Game 7.
+The eighth-seeded Canadiens will be the "home" side Friday in Game 6 as they attempt to force a deciding Game 7 on Sunday.

 Montreal fourth-liner Joel Armia had two goals, Brendan Gallagher and Phillip Danault scored, and Brett Kulak and Jonathan Drouin posted two helpers each.
 Goaltender Carey Price recorded 26 saves.
 Jakub Voracek netted two goals and had an assist, Joel Farabee scored and Claude Giroux and Sean Couturier had two assists for Flyers, who were 3-for-7 on the power play.